 Most let us come close.
 A few didn’t, one motioning to a gun in his waistline, but most people wanted to talk, to tell someone not from there what had happened to them, and what was happening to them.
 They wanted to be heard, to know someone cared.

 We found people with no tools to clear their yards and no medicine to treat their sick and no toys to occupy their kids and some with no shoes to really go anywhere and no water to keep from passing out due to the heat and humidity.
-There were hidden nails, everything had a splinter, and there were shingles everywhere.
+The ground was full of sand and grass and hidden nails, everything had a splinter, shingles everywhere.
 Flat tires were a problem.
 Wildlife had been displaced and was in places it shouldn’t have been.
 Snakes, gators, rodents.
 For many, and especially the poor, their medicine and toys and beds and tools and shoes and cars were debris, debris they couldn’t get to, and even if they could, it wasn’t salvageable.

 Those who didn’t suffer total loss had water damage.
 Most of their clothes were ruined.
 Carpets and carpet pads needed stripping.